wilfred11/dropconnect/README.md

 zalpha is 1.96, this value is a typical value when using the standard normal distribution.

-The respective powers (left, right) are calculated using the alternative distribution.
+The respective powers (left, right) are calculated using the alternative hypothesis distribution.

  `Dalt= norm(-3.12,1)`